dankenz/Classification-5-ways/README.md

 Here are brief details on how the models work:

-  1-Logistic Regression
-  Classification by logistic regression tries to fit the data into a sigmoid function.
+  1- Classification by logistic regression tries to fit the data into a sigmoid function.
 We then use this function to predict if a given row is fraudulent

   2-K-Nearest Neighbors